EBRD-MoldovaOpenContracting/Moldova-Data-Load/README.md

 The [OCDS](https://standard.open-contracting.org/latest/en/) standard allows different structures for the data that is to be published.
 It is very convenient for depicting local public procurement processes, but it leads to difficulties in operating with, and understanding, the published data and its structure.
 It also leads to the technical issues, for example: when it is necessary to get data from the release packages of one data source and record packages of another data source, we cannot use the same import scripts, and they have to be adjusted for each data source.

 Another difficulty is associated with the semantic meaning that each variable is endowed with – each publisher has to provide a unified semantic meaning for each variable published.
-Also, we encountered the issue with a different process representation: in one system contracting process ends on the contracting stage, while in another system, it ends up on the awarding stage.
+Also, we encountered the issue with a different process representation: in one data source contracting process ends on the contracting stage, while in another data source, it ends up on the awarding stage.

 All these issues should be addressed and resolved to avoid issues with data consolidation and integration in the future.